robertsdotpm/p2pd/docs/source/python/queues.rst

 What hasn't been mentioned is that these queues are organized around subscriptions -- regex patterns that match messages and remote peers.

-These queues only exist when a subscription is made.
-By default P2PD does not subscribe to anything when used as a library.
-But the REST API subscribes to 'any message' from 'any peer.'
-This has the special format of a blank message pattern and a blank peer address pattern to match everything.
+These queues only exist when a subscription is made. **By default P2PD subscribes to all messages when a destination is provided for a pipe and so does the REST API.** This has the special format of a blank message pattern and a blank peer address pattern to match everything.
 The reason why this feature exists is because of the way UDP is designed.

     **(Disclaimer: UDP really sucks.)**